Calculator-Project-Group/simple-calculator/README.md

 - Windows XP (.NET 4 required)
 - Windows 7+
 ## Download
-Click here to download the latest binary release.
-(The link will be released soon.)
+Click [here](https://github.com/Calculator-Project-Group/simple-calculator/releases/download/v1.0.0.0/calculator.zip) to download the latest binary release.
 Of course, alternatively, you can built the application by yoursef using Visual Studio.
 Don't forget to install the required NuGet packages first :).
 ## Usage
 ### Overview of UI